 The best brand communities make it valuable for members to start sharing and make them take the leap from being just customers to becoming passionate brand advocates.
 The best brands understand what their customers' interests, values, and beliefs are, and appeal to those beyond their products.

-The important thing is showing members the value in sharing the community so they can’t help but advocate for the community and spread the word any chance they get.
+The important thing is showing members the value of sharing the community so they can’t help but advocate for the community and spread the word any chance they get.

 Great communities have to start somewhere

 With the new understanding of what a brand community is and how to recognize a strong one when you see it, do you see these concepts reflected in your own business?

 Putting all three community attributes to work can seem like a daunting task.
-If you recognize the importance in building a tribe of passionate customers though, all it takes is dedication and the right set of tools to be well on your way to a thriving brand community.
+If you recognize the importance of building a tribe of passionate customers though, all it takes is dedication and the right set of tools to be well on your way to a thriving brand community.